andreavitaletti/foogame/README.md

 The idea is to use food pairing computed on the basis on the data available on the Web, to develop a new game with food.

-See foogam.it (in Italian) for futher details.
+See http://foogame.it (in Italian) for futher details.

 ## Relevant links